 Arlin and Beka then went on to found an institution of higher learning: Pensacola Christian College.

 My mom was a heavy proponent of “Christian College” as she had several poor experiences with one of her psychology professors at her time at college.
-She withdrew and eventually attended a small missions focused bible college (were she met my dad).
-I know there was a lot more to it than that, but suffice to say she was not a proponent of modern college living.
+She withdrew and eventually attended a small missions focused bible college (where she met my dad).
+I know there was a lot more to it than that but suffice to say she was not a proponent of modern college living.

 When I visited the college I found a welcoming student body.
 And I had many good experiences during the week were students took time to talk often with me.
 So I applied during my visit there, thinking I could always withdrawal if I found a different college my senior year.
 I will given PCC one thing.
 Their “college days” format works well, and allowing a student to live in the dorms for two days creates a connection to the college.

-If you are noticing a similar trend among the colleges I toured it should be that they all have strong “christian” conservative baptist roots or affiliations.
-As a side note I will add that they now they all share some type of sex scandal.
+If you are noticing a similar trend among the colleges, I toured it should be that they all have strong “Christian” conservative Baptist roots or affiliations.
+As a side note I will add that now they all share some type of sex scandal.
 (PCC’s came out while I was attending the college I might add.)
 Most of the time Liberty makes it into the news it’s because of something Jerry Fallwell Jr. has done or said.
 But unfortunately Cedarville‘s and PCC’s scandals involve sexual abuse.

 They all also heavily support the use of religion in government.
 And would be all grouped together under the “religious right” as I now call it.
 A movement of evangelicals that support the use of religion in politics to further their own causes.
 If you don’t believe me search “trump and Liberty university” on google.
 The other may take a bit more looking, but I can point you in that direction for PCC.